revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 print(len((1.5, 2.8, 3.3)))    #Output: 3
 ```

 - Different types of values are present in different print statements.
-First it is a string, then it is a list, and at last it is a tuple.
-The len() function is returing the length of these values.
+First, it is a string, then it is a list, and at last, it is a tuple.
+The len() function returns the length of these values.

 </details>

 ---

-202.Ken is asking his friend to run the following code and tell me the output of the code and explain to me how he got that.
+202. Ken asks his friend to run the following code.
+Tell me the output of the code and explain how he got that.

 ```python
 x = 40